A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory: The wave equation in hyperboloidal similarity coordinates

-and we obtain Eq. \eqref{intertwiningodd}.
-If we consider Eq. \eqref{DescMult} for $d_1 = 2$ we obtain Eq. \eqref{intertwiningthree}. \end{proof} These identities hold regardless whether $\widehat{u}$ solves a radial wave equation or not.
-Some comments about other combinations are in order. \begin{remark} The radial wave equation in an odd space dimension $d$ is mapped to the one-dimensional wave equation via $\big( r^{-1} \pd_r \big)^{\frac{d-3}{2}} \big( r^{d-2} \widehat{u}(t,r) \big)$, as is seen by starting with a descent by multiplication \eqref{DescMult} and applying $(d-3)/2$ times a descent by differentiation of the form \eqref{DescDiff1}, also see \cite{MR3742520}.
-Note that this also follows from repeated application of transformations of the type $r^{-(d-3)}\pd_r \big( r^{d-2} \widehat{u}(t,r) \big)$ from \autoref{2descentlemma}, which map solutions of the radial $d$-dimensional wave equation in any given spatial dimension $d$ into a solution in $d-2$ dimensions. \end{remark} \begin{remark} When we start from a radial $d$-dimensional wave equation and apply a descent by differentiation of the form \eqref{DescDiffd2} two times in order to get from the negative effective dimension back to the original dimension, we recover the obvious fact that the radial Laplace operator $r^{-d+1}\pd_r(r^{d-1}\pd_r)$ commutes with the wave equation.
-However, when incorporating an energy norm that includes higher derivatives it is not constructive to pursue this route because the Laplacian only controls seminorms.
-Even worse, the corresponding seminorms obtained in this way by energy conservation contain higher $s$-derivatives, when carried over to hyperboloidal similarity coordinates, which rules them out as candidates for energy norms.
-This might be resolved by substituting higher $s$-derivatives by lower ones with the wave equation but the resulting expressions are difficult to handle due to their complexity and elude a systematic analysis. \end{remark}
+and we obtain \Cref{intertwiningodd}.
+If we consider \Cref{DescMult} for $d_{1} = 2$ we obtain \Cref{intertwiningthree}. \end{proof} These identities hold regardless whether $\widehat{u}$ solves a radial wave equation or not.
+Some comments about other combinations are in order. \begin{remark} The radial wave equation in an odd space dimension $d$ is mapped to the one-dimensional wave equation via $\big( r^{-1} \pd_{r} \big)^{\frac{d-3}{2}} \big( r^{d-2} \widehat{u}(t,r) \big)$, as is seen by starting with a descent by multiplication \eqref{DescMult} and applying $(d-3)/2$ times a descent by differentiation of the form \eqref{DescDiff1}, also see \cite{MR3742520}.
+Note that this also follows from repeated application of transformations of the type $r^{-(d-3)}\pd_{r} \big( r^{d-2} \widehat{u}(t,r) \big)$ from \Cref{2descentlemma}, which map solutions of the radial $d$-dimensional wave equation in any given spatial dimension $d$ into a solution in $d-2$ dimensions. \end{remark} \begin{remark} When we start from a radial $d$-dimensional wave equation and apply a descent by differentiation of the form \eqref{DescDiffd2} two times in order to get from the negative effective dimension back to the original dimension, we recover the obvious fact that the radial Laplace operator $r^{-d+1}\pd_{r}(r^{d-1}\pd_{r})$ commutes with the wave equation.
+At first glance, it seems that we could use this to get the differential energy estimate \eqref{DifferentialEnergy} for the radial Laplace operator and derive from this a higher energy in hyperboloidal similarity coordinates.
+However, pursuing this idea is not practical because on bounded domains, the $L^{2}$-norm of the Laplacian does not give a full norm.
+Even worse, the corresponding seminorm obtained in this way contains higher $s$-derivatives, when carried over to hyperboloidal similarity coordinates, which rules it out as a candidate for an energy norm.
+This might be resolved by substituting higher $s$-derivatives by lower ones with the wave equation but the resulting expressions are too difficult to handle due to their complexity and elude a systematic analysis. \end{remark}